 This Week:

-Hello and welcome to the Farm-Cover News Wrap for Aussie Farmers, Im Paige Estritori, and its Monday, 13 April 2026.
+Hello and welcome to Farm-Cover News Wrap for Aussie Farmers, Im Paige Estritori, and its Sunday, 19 April 2026.

 Thats the wrap.
-For clear, tailored farm insurance — crops, livestock, machinery and more — head to farm-cover.com.au and get options that fit the way you work.
-Im Paige Estritori; stay safe and have a productive week on the land.
+For clear, tailored cover for crops, livestock and machinery, head to farm-cover.com.au and get your free quote today.
+Stay safe, and have a productive week on the land.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.